paarthenon/variant/docu/docs/book/catalog.md

 //    ^?
 ```

-In this scenario, it is essentially the same as the common [`strEnum`](https://github.com/basarat/typescript-book/blob/master/docs/types/literal-types.md) function.
+In this scenario, catalog is quite similar to the [`strEnum`](https://github.com/basarat/typescript-book/blob/master/docs/types/literal-types.md) function users may be familiar with.

-The catalog function can also work with different types, like numbers in a key-value map:
+### Numbers

 ```ts twoslash
 import {catalog} from 'variant';